IamBeltran/month-class/README.md

 Description: The month days that are non workdays.

-A number array that value of elements is like a `Date.prototype.getDate()`.
+A number `array` that value of elements is like a `Date.prototype.getDate()`.

 ### days

 - Type `Days` [See Days](#Type-Days)

-Description: The month days.
+Description: The details of the days of the month, a collection of information about all the days of the month.

 An object `array`, every array element contains information about a day of the month, If it is a weekend or a work day, if it has already elapsed, it is the current day, week number.